The Startup Term Sheet Handbook: From Valuation to Negotiation

 • Type of Investment: Clearly state whether the deal involves equity, convertible notes, or another form of investment.

-• Amount to be Invested: Specify the total capital the investor will provide.
+• Amount to be Invested: Specify money that investors will put into your company.

 Define Economic Terms